 « Previous Page

-Heart failure usually gets worse over time.
-But there are many things you can do to feel better, stay healthy longer, and avoid the hospital.
+Living with heart failure may not be easy.
+But there are things you can do to feel better, stay healthy longer, and avoid the hospital.

 Other Works Consulted

 Riegel B, et al. (2009).
 State of the science.
 Promoting self-care in patients with heart failure.
 A scientific statement from the American Heart Association.
 Circulation, 120(12): 1141–1163.

 ByHealthwise StaffPrimary Medical ReviewerKathleen Romito, MD - Family MedicineSpecialist Medical ReviewerAdam Husney, MD - Family Medicine

 Kathleen Romito, MD - Family Medicine